SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Disconnects the given action from the given function.
 Normally, *disconnectAction* is called during [deactivation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) of plugins and modes.

 #### *fireAction(function :: ControllerFunction, trigger :: String)*
-This is some sort of dispatcher method, since in the end, the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the corresponding action is called.
+This is a dispatcher method, since in the end, the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the corresponding action is called.
 This action is retrieved using [getAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#getactionfunction--controllerfunction-trigger--string).

 #### *setMode(newMode :: ControllerMode)*
 Switches the controller to a different mode.
-The currently active mode will receive a deactivation and the new mode will be activated, thereby connecting all its actions to the correspondiing controller functions.
+The currently active mode will be [deactivated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) and the new mode will be [activated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#activate), thereby connecting all its actions to the correspondiing controller functions.

 ***

 ## [Abstract] ControllerFunction ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 This is the root class of all controller functions used by the Simulator Controller framework.
-Due to restrictions in the AutoHotkey language (no multiple inheritance or multiple interface implementation capabilities) , this class (and all of its subclasses) does not inherit from the configurable [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk) class.
-But the protocol of *Function* is completely implemented and *ControllerFunction* and its descendants use some sort of delegation pattern to connect to the configuration information.
+Due to restrictions in the AutoHotkey language (no multiple inheritance or multiple interface implementation capabilities), this class (and all of its subclasses) does not inherit from the configurable [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk) class.
+But the protocol of *Function* is completely implemented and *ControllerFunction* and all its descendants use some sort of delegation pattern to connect to the configuration information of *Function*.

 ### Public Properties